appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/file-size-limit.md

 ## Important considerations

-- Ensure that all relevant components—Appsmith instance, reverse proxy, and load balancer—are configured to handle the desired file size limits.
+- Ensure that all relevant components: Appsmith instance, reverse proxy, and load balancer are configured to handle the desired file size limits.
 - If you’re using the FilePicker widget, make sure that the limits set for the [Max number of files](/reference/widgets/filepicker#max-no-of-filesnumber) and [Max file size](/reference/widgets/filepicker#max-file-sizenumber) properties fall within the file size limits configured for your Appsmith instance.

 ## Troubleshooting